Pattern formation in a coupled driven diffusive system: Introduction

 In the study of systems driven out of equilibrium, significant open questions remain, including how to define phase coexistence \cite{Ron2016} or a thermodynamic quantity of the same usefulness as entropy at equilibrium \cite{Calazans2019}.
-In these driven systems, an external energy source, typically an applied driving force, maintains the system out of equilibrium.
-Well known examples include driven diffusive systems (DDS) which involve biasing the diffusion of one or more densities in various ways.
-Pioneering studies include simulations with one or two species (i.e., the 2-state Ising \cite{Ising25, Fowler36, LeeYang52} or 3-state Potts \cite{Potts52} Blum-Emery-Griffiths \cite{BEG71} models) of particles placed on a lattice \cite{KLS2, KLS1, Garrido1987, LSZ89, VLZ89, GLMS90, CGLV91, SZ91, SHZ92, Bassler1994, KSZ97}.
-DDS exhibit a range of intriguing behaviors \cite{DDSbook, MarroDickman99}, including generic long-range correlations at all temperatures \cite{KLS2, KLS1} and critical properties governed by a nonequilibrium fixed point \cite{JS86, LC86}.
+A driven system is subject to an external force (or ``drive", for simplicity) that maintains it out of equilibrium.
+Examples include \textit{driven diffusive systems} in which the drive biases particle diffusion along an axis with periodic boundaries, as in the pioneering studies of driven Ising, Potts, and Blume-Emery-Griffths models (in their lattice-gas representations) \cite{KLS2, KLS1, Garrido1987, LSZ89, VLZ89, GLMS90, CGLV91, SZ91, SHZ92, Bassler1994, KSZ97}.
+Driven diffusive systems exhibit a range of intriguing behaviors \cite{DDSbook, MarroDickman99}, including generic long-range correlations at all temperatures \cite{KLS2, KLS1} and critical properties governed by a nonequilibrium fixed point \cite{JS86, LC86}.
 At low temperatures, these models typically exhibit phase-separation into stripes which form along the drive direction \cite{KLS2, KLS1}.
-Recently, some of the authors have considered a driven version \cite{DWRLG1, DWRLG2} of the Widom-Rowlison lattice gas \cite{eqRWLG1} (WRLG).
+Recently, some of the present authors have considered a driven version \cite{DWRLG1, DWRLG2} of the Widom-Rowlinson lattice gas \cite{eqRWLG1} (WRLG).
 The WRLG is a lattice gas model in which the two species of particles ($A$ and $B$, say) diffuse freely, apart from the constraint of strict exclusion of nearest neighbor (NN) $A$-$B$ pairs.
-With no internal energy, the only control parameter of the equilibrium WRLG is the overall densities of the two species.
-Governed by entropy alone, this equilibrium system transitions, as the densities increase, from a homogeneous state of disorder to a one with phase separation, much like the Ising lattice gas \cite{eqRWLG1}.
+With no interactions except volume exclusion, the only control parameters of the equilibrium WRLG are the overall densities of the two species.
+Governed by entropy alone, this equilibrium system transitions, as the densities increase, from a homogeneous disordered state to one with phase separation, much like the Ising lattice gas \cite{eqRWLG1}.
 When both species are \textit{driven} in the \textit{same} direction, striking features emerge \cite{DWRLG1, DWRLG2}: In the disordered phase, the $A$-$B$ correlation function develops an intrinsic, preferred wavenumber ($\mathbf{q}^*\propto\hat{\mathbf{x}}$, the drive direction)!
-These correlations build up as the overall density increases, until long range order appears -- in the form of alternating $A$- and $B$-rich stripes, characterized by $\mathbf{q}^*$.
+Correlations grow as the overall density increases, until long-range order appears -- in the form of alternating $A$- and $B$-rich stripes, characterized by $\mathbf{q}^*$.
 In stark contrast with the driven Ising case \cite{KLS1}, these stripes are \textit{always} perpendicular to the drive.
 Further, since $\mathbf{q}^*$ is independent of $L$, the system is \textit{not} scale invariant.